9 Types of Inclusions in Quartz

 Tourmalinated quartz contains long, thin tourmaline crystals.
 Often, these are common black schorl but they also may be more precious pink or green elbaite.
 These are found in pegmatite deposits worldwide, including the Pala region of southern California.

-Chlorite, Actinolite, and Amphibole Phantoms
+Chlorite, Actinolite, and Amphibole Inclusions

 The minerals chlorite, actinolite, and amphibole can leave green to black dustings on phantom faces within a quartz crystal.
 But sometimes they form dramatic fuzzy clumps that look for all the world like moss or plants.
 Quartz crystals with such inclusions are highly prized and sought.